 At the junction was a sign pointing in the direction of the Hot Springs, one of the big attractions on the north-west corner of the lake.

 We stopped for a few moments and stocked up on cold drinks for the ride.
 The bottles in the photo below are filled not with carbonated water but with gasoline, enough to keep a motorcycle going for a few more kilometers!

 We did get off our bicycles for a visit to a sugarcane factory and watched the production process which took place outdoors in an open environment that would fail strict cleanliness rules.

-Back on our bikes it was past the Hot Springs or at least the temple-like building into which the water from the hot springs has been piped into a swimming pool as well as a number of private bathing areas.
-Not going in may have cost us a interesting cultural experience!
+Back on our bikes, it was past the Hot Springs or at least the temple-like building into which the water from the hot springs has been piped into a swimming pool as well as a number of private bathing areas.
+Not going in may have cost us an interesting cultural experience!
 I contented myself with reading over the rules and regulations posted for the patrons’ benefit.

 On our morning ride and walk through the Intha village of Khaung Daing we also saw more locals involved in large-scale food production.
 I the pic below is what I assume are pressed tofu sheets drying in the sun.

 Apparently, the village is famous for its split yellow pea tofu, a different spin on the usual soybean tofu.

 A hilly ride further south eventually brought us just past the Hu Pin Inle Khaung Daing Village Resort and a large parking lot which sits at the bottom of a series of steps leading up the hill to the Nga Phe Kyaung Monastery.
 Some of us walked up the steps to check it out.
 While we did not find anyone up there, we were rewarded with views of the north end of Inle Lake.
 Given the heat and humidity, the haze did reduce visibility as we framed different photos.